PreciselyData/cloudnative-geocoding/docker/geocoding-custom/README.md

 # Custom Geocoding for Docker Sample

-A sample geocoding application built using the *Spectrum Global Geocoding SDK* and Spring Boot, and packaged as a container using Docker.
-This sample demonstrates a simple REST service endpoint that takes a partial address and uses the Interactive Geocoding API to find matching candidates.
+A sample geocoding application built using the *Spectrum Operational Addressing SDK* and Spring Boot, and packaged as a container using Docker.
+This sample demonstrates a simple REST service endpoint that takes a partial address and uses the Addressing Predict API to find matching candidates.

 ## Prerequisites
 ### Install the client tools